Highlands Motorsport Park

 The Highlands Motorsport Park is a motor racing circuit in Cromwell, Otago, New Zealand.
-Opened in 30 March 2013, the facility features a 4.100 km circuit.
+Opened on 30 March 2013, the facility features a 4.100 km circuit.

 Circuit

-The circuit offers on and off track driving, an outdoor go-kart track, off-road buggy driving, a sculpture park and "The Nose" restaurant.
+The circuit offers on and off track driving, an outdoor go-kart track, a sculpture park and mini golf.
 It is also the home of the New Zealand National Motorsport Museum, and displays machinery including ex-Formula One cars.

 In early 2016, Highlands acquired the only Aston Martin Vulcan in the Southern Hemisphere, and one of only 24 worldwide, for $4.2 million.
-The car is the most expensive production vehicle in New Zealand, It is currently on display at the National Motorsport Museum at the park.
+It is currently on display at the National Motorsport Museum at the park.
 In 2016 the park introduced the Highlands Festival of Speed, held annually in mid-January.

+The entire Highlands complex is next door to the Central Motor Speedway, a ¼ mile (446 m) dirt track, egg shaped oval speedway that opened in December 1980.

 Layout configurations

 Highlands 101

 The Highlands 101 was an endurance race held annually at the Highlands Motorsport Park from 2013 to 2016, in conjunction with the final round of the Australian GT Championship.